-One 50-minute midterm will cover material up to the time of the test.
+You will take three 50-minute midterms throughout the semester.
+They will cover material up to the time of the test.
 My exams are designed to see if you learned concepts and problem solving strategies and whether you can work with them, sometimes in new and different ways.
-Don't try to memorize formulas or specific problems.
+Learn concepts and relationships, don't just try to memorize formulas and specific problems.
 Exams also cover what you learn in the labs.
 All exams are closed book, closed notes, no phones, tablets or computers allowed.
 The class may be split into two or more rooms on exam days, listen in class for details.
 If you do poorly on an exam, come see me before the next exam, there may be an opportunity to improve your score.